-YMMV: The Texas Chain Saw Massacre (1974)
+YMMV / The Texas Chain Saw Massacre (1974)

-- Crowning Moment of Awesome: The driver of the 18-wheeler at the end actually smacks Leatherface in the head with a wrench.
+Moment of Awesome: The driver of the 18-wheeler at the end actually smacks Leatherface in the head with a wrench.
 He's then seen running away afterward, meaning that not only did he actually hurt Leatherface, but he probably lived to tell about it.

-- Most Annoying Sound: Sally's constant screaming in the latter part of the film can really grate on the viewer's nerves after a while.
+Most Annoying Sound: Sally's constant screaming in the latter part of the film can really grate on the viewer's nerves after a while.

-- Retroactive Recognition: That narrator in the opening text scroll was a then-unknown John Larroquette.
+Retroactive Recognition: That narrator in the opening text scroll was a then-unknown John Larroquette.

-- The Scrappy: Franklin for his morbid personality, incessant bitching, and just being The Load in general.
+The Scrappy: Franklin for his morbid personality, incessant bitching, and just being The Load in general.
 Yes, he's handicapped, but that doesn't excuse him acting like a Jerk Ass so often.

-- Although he also does have his fans, who praise him for at least having a distinct personality unlike the other protagonists.
+Although he also does have his fans, who praise him for at least having a distinct personality unlike the other protagonists.

-- Seinfeld Is Unfunny: Later films in the series would live up to the series blood-spattered reputation.
+"Seinfeld" Is Unfunny: Later films in the series would live up to the series blood-spattered reputation.
 This film, however, is largely bloodless.

-- Tough Act to Follow: Both within the film series and for its director.
+Tough Act to Follow: Both within the film series and for its director.

-- Vindicated by History: While the film was a success at the box office it received negative to mixed reviews from critics.
-Decades later, it's now seen as a classics and respected for its bloodless depictions of the murders and seen as one of the earliest and more respectable entries in the Slasher Movie genre.
+Vindicated by History: While the film was a success at the box office it received negative to mixed reviews from critics.
+Decades later, it's now seen as a classic and respected for its bloodless depictions of the murders and seen as one of the earliest and more respectable entries in the Slasher Movie genre.